ScottLogic/blog/_posts/2019-07-03-Demystifying-test-automation.md

 title: Demystifying test automation
 date: 2019-07-03 00:00:00 Z
 categories:
-- skondru
 - Testing
 author: skondru
 layout: default_post
 summary: Demystifying test automation - This article aims to provide an understanding of the concepts and the implementation of test automation.
 I will use every-day language and avoid overly complicated terminology to build confidence in those making a start in test automation.
 ---

 This article aims to provide an understanding of the concepts and the implementation of test automation.
 I will use every-day language and avoid overly complicated terminology to build confidence in those making a start in test automation.